Philosophy of pruning trees

 - chain saw (optional)

-- Maintain health of tree
+- Maintain the health of the tree

 - remove all dead, dying, and diseased limbs